dant14/Delta-sessions/Week3/Task1/README.md

 Welcome to week 3 Electronics.

 Today we are going to learn how to use ultrasonic sensors to measure distance and make some noise with Arduino.

+We will also learn a bit about how we can make different arduinos talk to each other and make them sing a song together.

 Here we go...

 ## Task #1 Goals